Skip to content

 The train tickets sell out very fast.
 I booked on the day they became available, just a few hours after 10am Japan time and they were already selling out.
 On the other hand, it’s now much easier to use your online purchased tickets, given that now you won’t be needing to pick up a physical ticket at the train station – you can simply use the QR code from online booking to board the train.
 We had far more hassle, when we visited, as the ticket needed to be picked up from the machine.

 Despite the name, our experience on the Sagano Romantic Train wasn’t exactly magical.
 The biggest issue?
 We couldn’t choose our seats.
 We were not lucky and got seats on the wrong side of the train, and all of the beautiful river views were on the opposite side.
+Now the official website says you can choose your seats, so absolutely make sure to choose the correct side by consulting the seating chart and instructions provided above.

 We ended up standing for most of the ride just to get a look on the other side – and honestly, it was so crowded that it was hard to enjoy anything fully.
 That said, I do know why this ride is so popular.
-It’s definitely worth it, if you get lucky with the seats, especially during the Sakura season and the Autumn foliage.
+It’s definitely worth it, if you get the correct seats, especially during the Sakura season and the Autumn foliage.
 The views we managed to peek at during Momiji season were absolutely gorgeous.

 Aoniyoshi Sightseeing Limited Express